Happiness is... sunshine, a model, and an X20!

 If a channel is driven by more than one mixer, it's possible that aggressive stick movements would cause the aggregated mixer value to exceed nominal limits of +/-100%.
 A common example is a V-tail setup, where each V-tail channel is driven by both rudder and elevator controls.

 By now, you're probably asking: what do these % channel values actually mean?
-You can think of them as percentage of available movement on that channel.
+They are in effect the percentage of available movement on that channel.
+In the next section, we'll see how to define that range by mapping channel values to PWM commands.

 Mapping of channel values to PWM commands